 What is Quantum Computing?

-Let us start if by stating what we mean here about Quantum Computing; after all it isn’t that long ago that such as term would be something that was only mentioned in science fiction (on the Orville they have a Quantum Drive that powers their spaceship!)
+Let us start by stating what we mean here about Quantum Computing; after all it isn’t that long ago that such a term would be something that was only mentioned in science fiction (on the Orville they have a Quantum Drive that powers their spaceship!)

 Quantum Computing is a multidisciplinary field that combines aspects of Computer Science, Physics and Mathematics and relies heavily on R&D into esoteric new materials.
 It exploits quantum mechanics to carry out operations or calculations.
 They are designed to operate at significantly faster speeds than the majority of mainstream computer science technologies.

 Within Quantum Computing the basic unit of information is the qubit (or quantum bit).
 Although at one level it performs the same sort of function as a traditional bit, unlike a bit (which can only be in one of two states) a qubit can exist in a superposition of its two “basis” states – this can be viewed as being a state between the two basis states.
-A quantum computer program uses the qubits as the building blocks to create systems that can solve problems or perform calculations very, very quickly.
+A quantum computer program uses the qubits and quantum gates as the building blocks to create systems that can solve problems or perform calculations very, very quickly.
+These programs are often developed using languages like Python with specialized quantum libraries.

 So what’s the Problem with Quantum Computers?